What is a cyst?

 Serious symptoms that might indicate a life-threatening condition

-In some cases, cysts can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, cysts can be life-threatening.
+Seek immediate medical care (call 911) for serious symptoms including:

 What causes cysts?

 Cysts can be present at birth or be acquired throughout life.
-Cysts can develop in response to blockages of the flow of body fluids, such as clogged sebaceous glands, as seen in acne, or in response to infection or to a long-standing abscess or ingrown hair, as is the case with pilonidal cysts, which are cysts that occur along the crease between the buttocks.
+Cysts can develop in response to blockages of the flow of body fluids, such as clogged sebaceous glands, as seen in cystic acne.
+They can also develop in response to infection or to a long-standing abscess or ingrown hair, as is the case with pilonidal cysts, which are cysts that occur along the crease between the buttocks.
 Cysts often form around a foreign object, such as a splinter in the skin.

 Cysts in other organs may form as a response to inflammation and normal wear and tear.
 Cysts are also present in some benign tumors and cancers.
 Benign cysts are common in the ovary and breast; less commonly, cysts can be found in cancers of these organs.
 Cysts in the muscles, liver, brain, lungs and eyes may be caused by parasitic diseases.

 Cyst risk factors vary based on the type of cyst and the underlying condition that causes the cyst.
 It is not possible to predict the development of all types of cysts or to prevent their occurrence.
 However, you can help prevent infection of certain cysts by seeking medical care when you experience symptoms associated with a cyst.